jchelmers/urban-data-project/README.md

 Each subfolder contains a README with instructions on how to replicate our results.

-Gropu members:
+Group members:
-Seda Bilaloglu
+* Seda Bilaloglu
-Julie Helmers
+* Julie Helmers
-Jonathan Toy
+* Jonathan Toy